Search

 Victorious shortly after arrival at Pearl Harbor (she retains her Royal Navy disruptive paint scheme in this photo).

-New Grumman F4F-4 Wildcats and TBM Avengers replaced the Martlets, Fulmars and Albacores that had arrived at Norfolk with Victorious.
-The F4F-4 was identical to the Martlet IV, and no transition was necessary.
+The F4F-4 was identical to the Martlet IV, and the fighter pilots needed no transition training.
 The big Avenger was a different story; the ship’s aircraft cranes could not lift the planes when fully loaded, and the Avengers would only just barely fit on the ship’s aircraft elevators.
 The American liaison team suggested that Victorious fly only fighters, but Capt.
 L.D.
 Mackintosh demurred, not wishing to leave his ship without the anti-submarine capabilities of the Avenger.
-The Americans did not press the issue, and Victorious would operate both fighters and torpedo bombers.
+The Americans did not press the issue, and at least at first Victorious would operate both fighters and torpedo bombers.

 British practice restricted an air group to only those aircraft that could be struck below into the hangar.
 Now under American command, Victorious added a deck park, increasing her capacity to from 42 planes (24 Martlets and 18 Albacores) to 52 (36 Martlets and 16 Avengers) but requiring that the deck crews learn complicated new procedures to move parked aircraft to allow take-offs and landings.